How to incorporate responsible investing into your portfolio

 - Corporate Knights publishes an annual Global 100 ranking of the most sustainable companies.

-- The CDP (formerly known as the Carbon Disclosure Project) scores the sustainability of companies, cities and governments on an annual basis, and publishes its A-List for the public.
+- The CDP (formerly known as the Carbon Disclosure Project) scores the sustainability of companies, cities and governments, and publishes its A-List.

-- MCSI provides a search tool that lets you explore their ESG ratings and the ESG key issues of over 2,800 companies.
+- MCSI provides a search tool that lets you explore their ESG assessments and the key ESG issues of over 2,800 companies.

 - Corporate Sustainability Index, from S&P Global, is an annual evaluation of companies’ sustainability practices.

-Sometimes, the simplest way to ensure you’re investing responsibly is through a mutual fund or ETF that is constructed and managed using an RI lens.
+The simplest way to incorporate responsible investing is by adding a mutual fund or ETF that is constructed and managed using an RI or ESG lens.
 That way, it’s the fund manager who invests, monitors the ESG factors of all the underlying holdings, and does any proxy voting for you.
 Qtrade gives you a number of ways to easily add an ESG-oriented product to your portfolio: